 Geographical breakdown (20)

-Template 20 shall be reported where the institution exceeds the threshold described in point (4) of Article 5(a) of this Regulation.
+.

 Geographical breakdown by location of activities (20.1-20.3)

 The geographical breakdown by location of the activities in templates 20.1 to 20.3 distinguishes between ‘domestic activities’ and ‘non-domestic activities’.
 For the purposes of this Part, ‘location’ shall mean the jurisdiction of incorporation of the legal entity which has recognised the corresponding asset or liability.
 For branches, it shall mean the jurisdiction of its residence.
 ‘Domestic’ shall include the activities recognised in the Member State where the reporting institution is located.